hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 TssMessage message = service.generateTssMessage(participantDirectory);
 ```

-**Implementation details** Internally the process of creating a TssMessage consist of
+**Implementation details** Internally, the process of creating a TssMessage consists of

 a.
-Generation of the shares In this operation for the bootstrap process, a random  `TssPrivateShare` `k` is created.
+Generation of the shares: In this operation for the bootstrap process, a random  `TssPrivateShare` `k` is created.
 It is the same process as creating a random ECPrivateKey.
 After that, the key is split into `n` (n=total number of shares) values `Xₛ` by evaluating a polynomial Xₖ at each `ShareId`: `sidᵢ` in the ownership map.
-The polynomial `Xₖ` is a polynomial with degree `t-1` (t=threshold) with the form: `Xₖ = k + a₁x + ...aₜ₋₁xᵗ⁻¹`\[ having: `a₁...aₜ₋₁`: random coefficients from `SignatureScheme.publicKeyGroup` and `k`'s EC field element. x is a field element, thus allowing the polynomial to be evaluated for each share id\] Each `sᵢ = Xₖ(sidᵢ)` constitutes a point on the polynomial.
+The polynomial `Xₖ` is a polynomial with degree `t-1` (t=threshold) with the form: `Xₖ = k + a₁x + … + aₜ₋₁xᵗ⁻¹`\[ having: `a₁,…,aₜ₋₁`: random coefficients from `SignatureScheme.publicKeyGroup` and `k`'s EC field element. x is a field element, thus allowing the polynomial to be evaluated for each share id\] Each `sᵢ = Xₖ(sidᵢ)` constitutes a point on the polynomial.
 Once the `sᵢ` value has been calculated for each `ShareId`: `sidᵢ`, the value: `Cᵢ` will be produced by encrypting the `sᵢ` using the `sidᵢ` owner's public key.
-The TssMessage will contain all the encrypted values for all shares.
+The TssMessage will contain all the encrypted values for all shares. img.svg

 ![img.svg](img.svg)

 b.
-Generation of the Polynomial Commitment We include a Feldman commitment to the polynomial as a mechanism to detect forms of bad dealing.
+Generation of the Polynomial Commitment: We include a Feldman commitment to the polynomial to detect forms of bad dealing.
 For each coefficient in the polynomial `Xₖ` `a₍ₒ₎` to `a₍ₜ₋₁₎`, compute a commitment value by calculating: `gᵢ * aᵢ`  (g multiplied by polynomial coefficient `a₍ᵢ₎` )

 c.
-Generation of the NIZKs proofs Generate a NIZK proof that these commitments and the encrypted shares correspond to a valid sharing of the secret according to the polynomial.
+Generation of the NIZKs proofs: Generate a NIZKs proof that these commitments and the encrypted shares correspond to a valid secret sharing according to the polynomial.

 ###### *Acting as dealers of `TssMessage`s (outside the scope of the library)*

 Using an established channel, each participant will broadcast a single message to be received by all participants while waiting to receive other participants' messages.
 This functionality is critical for the protocol to work but needs to be handled outside the library.
-Each participant will validate the received message against the commitment and the NIZKs proof.
+Each participant will validate the received message against the commitment and the NIZK proof.
 Invalid messages need to be discarded. `TssMessage`s can be serialized to bytes.

 ###### *2\.
 Validation of TssMessage*